michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 As a user, I want to see when player steps on the bomb and game end message

 ```
-- ⚠ TODO UAT2.1 When player steps on the bomb [1;1] then I should see '
+- ✅ DONE UAT2.1 When player steps on the bomb [1;1] then I should see '
 +-+-+-+
 | | | |
 +-+-+-+